bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 4. Select the Git hosting service that hosts your repository, then find and select your own repository that hosts the project.
 Read more about [connecting your repository](/getting-started/adding-a-new-app/connecting-a-repository/).
 5. When prompted to set up repository access, click `No, auto-add SSH key`.
 Read more about [SSH keys](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-ssh-keys/).
 6. Type the name of the branch that includes your project’s configuration - master, for example, - then click `Next`.
-7. At `Validating repository/Project build configuration`, Bitrise runs an automatic repository scanner to set up the best configuration for your project.
+7. At `Validating repository`, Bitrise runs an automatic repository scanner to set up the best configuration for your project.
-8. At `Project build configuration`, you can select some build configuration.
+8. At `Project build configuration`, select your preferred build configuration.
    * For React Native projects, you should see `React Native` as the selected **project type**.
 If the scanner fails and the project type is not selected automatically, you can [configure your project manually](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-configuration#manual-project-configuration).
-   * You can see that Android is automatically selected in `The root directory of an Android app`.
+You can see that Android is automatically selected in `The root directory of an Android app`.
-   * If your project consist of only one module, that module will be selected for `Module`.
+   * If your project consist of only one module, that module will be automatically selected for `Module`.
 If your project contains more than one module, you can pick a module, but we recommend the main one!
    * In `Select variant for building` field, select a variant that suits your project.
 Pick `Select All Variants` to build all variants.
 Pick `debug` or `release` if you wish to generate an apk or an .ipa file.
    * Select your Xcode project or Xcode Workspace path in the `Project (or Workspace) path field`.
    * `Select Scheme name`.
 The scanner validation will fail if you do not have a SHARED scheme in your  project.
 You can still point Bitrise manually to your Xcode scheme but  if it’s shared, we automatically detect it for you.
 [Read more about schemes and the possible issues with them!](https://devcenter.bitrise.io/troubleshooting/frequent-ios-issues/#xcode-scheme-not-found).
-   * In `Select ipa export method` select the export method of your .ipa file: `ad-hoc`, `app-store`, `development` or `enterprise` method.
+   * In `Select ipa export method`, select the export method of your .ipa file: `ad-hoc`, `app-store`, `development` or `enterprise` method.
 9. At `Webhook setup`, register a Webhook so that Bitrise can automatically start a build every time you push code into your repository.

-{% include message_box.html type="note" title="Settings tab" content=" These settings can be later modified at the `Settings` page of your app, except for the stack, which you can alter at the `Stack` tab of your Workflow Editor." %}
+{% include message_box.html type="note" title="Settings tab" content=" These settings can be later modified at the `Settings` page of your app, except for the stack, which you can modify at the `Stack` tab of your Workflow Editor." %}

 You have successfully set up your React Native project on [bitrise.io](https://www.bitrise.io)!
 Your first build gets kicked off automatically using the primary workflow.
-You can check the generated reports of of the first build on the `APPS & ARTIFACTS` tab of your Build's page.
+You can check the generated reports of the first build on the `APPS & ARTIFACTS` tab of your Build's page.

 ## Install dependencies

-You might wonder how dependencies (javascript and native ones) are installed to your project.
-We've got you covered!

 ### Javascript dependencies

 If Bitrise scanner has successfully scanned your project, `Run npm command` or `Run yarn command` steps will be included in your workflow.

-In `Run npm command`, type `install` in the `npm command with arguments to run` input field so that it can add javascript dependencies to your project. `Run yarn command` can install javascript dependencies automatically to your project without configure the step manually.
+In `Run npm command`, type `install` in the `npm command with arguments to run` input field so that it can add javascript dependencies to your project. `Run yarn command` can install javascript dependencies automatically to your project without having to configure the step manually.

 ### Native dependencies

-Our `Install missing Android tools` step installs the missing native dependencies  for your Android project - luckily this steps is by default included in your deploy workflow.
+`Install missing Android tools` step installs the missing native dependencies  for your Android project - luckily this steps is by default included in your deploy workflow.

-For iOS dependencies, add the `Run CocoaPods install` step to your workflow as it is not part of the workflow by default.
+For iOS dependencies, you can add the `Run CocoaPods install` step to your workflow as it is not part of the workflow by default.

 ## Code signing